Did you know that Yellow Point, a small community located between Cedar and Ladysmith has some of the best kayaking spots?

 Thankfully our kids are equally excited to see an abundance of sea creatures hanging off the rocks as I am.
-Which is why we always make sure to go somewhere that will maintain their interest.
+This is why we always make sure to go somewhere that will maintain their interest.
 And Yellow Point is just the place to do that!

 Where to Launch

-The best spot to launch kayaks is in the bay of Blue Heron Park, found off of Yellow Point road between Roberts Park and Yellow Point Park.
+The best spot to launch kayaks is in the bay of Blue Heron Park, found off of Yellow Point Road between Roberts Park and Yellow Point Park.
 Watch for the ‘Beach Access’ sign.
-From the parking lot there is a short stroll down the steps to the shoreline.
+From the parking lot, there is a short stroll down the steps to the shoreline.